WW Modern Slavery Act and Human Trafficking Statement | WW UK

 WW operates an all-encompassing set of policies which sets out clear expectations as to the conduct and behaviour of all our employees, managers and consultants with a view to promote an ethical company culture which extends to identifying any modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations.
 This is underpinned by key company policies and procedures including:

 - Supplier/Procurement Code of Conduct

-Weight Watchers recognises the importance of strengthening our policies to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains and as a result throughout 2017/18, will be reviewing the training provided across the organisation to enable employees to:
+WW recognises the importance of strengthening our policies to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains and as a result continues to review the training provided across the organisation to enable employees to:

 Assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available.

 Identify the signs of slavery and human trafficking.